 Officer Rayne nodded as he flipped through his notebook, reviewing what she’d told him.
 She let her eyes linger on the profile of his face.
 His head was bald, most likely shaved, which added to his appeal and accentuated his jawline.
 She liked him.
 Felt safe with him.

 “Is there anything else you can think of?”
 Officer Rayne said and turned to her.
 A mixture of concern and curiosity imbued his tone.

 “No,” she said, but she didn’t know if that was true.
 She hoped she’d remember more, something pertinent to catching that Monster.
 Who could do such a thing?
-Craziness must be imbedded in his soul, an evil thread so corrosive and deep rooted that he was broken beyond repair.
+Craziness must be embedded in his soul, an evil thread so corrosive and deep-rooted that he was broken beyond repair.
 Hetty hugged herself.
 But you’re to blame, aren’t you?
 You told her to take the underground.
 You didn’t go with her.

 “I believe we’re done, for now.
 You’ll need to come back in the morning to meet with the sketch artist.
 Let’s say nine o’clock?”
 She nodded as Officer Rayne stood, his hand on her shoulder, impressing upon her to stand too.
 She rose from her seat, her arms wrapped tightly around herself.

 “Don’t worry, we’ll get this guy.”
-Officer Rayne moved her to the room’s door and opened it.
-“Your parents are here, waiting by the front doors.”
-He applied more pressure to her back, guiding her out the room.
+Officer Rayne moved her to the door and opened it.
+“Your parents are here, waiting at the front.”
+He applied more pressure to her back, guiding her out of the room.

 Then the spinning thought from earlier shocked her like a surge of electricity.
 He may have taken her life, but you killed her.
 Remember?
 She halted.

 Officer Rayne stalled next to her; she could sense him staring at her.